WilsonPercival/WilsonPercival/timeline bar lock bug/timeline_bar_lock_bug_r328b.md

 ## Problem description

 The sliders on the `Timeline bar` will not scroll.
+They only work if I resize the panel.

 ## Attach a .c3p